 Baby Boomers are almost out of the K-12 experience and either still have children in college or are having grandchildren.
 This is the age group where philanthropy takes root.
 Approach them.
 “Ask and it will be given to you” isn’t only a prayer, it’s what has to happen to help financially support the good work your school is doing.
 The key is to engage these individuals with your school (even though their kids are no longer part of it).
 These individuals are also the alumni that are most able to support your school.
 The problem is that if many of these individuals went to a private or faith-based school, it may now be closed or merged with another school, or, in the case of a public school district, it may be so engaged in looking for additional tax monies or government funding through vouchers that they forget about the people who influenced them to become the people they are today, and perhaps honoring their memory through philanthropy.
 Rather than naming an athletic field after the person that donated the money, have them honor a member of their family or a teacher who had a profound influence on them.

 If you’re not doing this now, then, as Alvin and the Chipmunks sang back in the day, “Now is the time to start.”
-The next generation that will be targets for your development and advancement efforts will be Generation X. If you thought getting them to pay tuition was difficult, getting them to donate to your school will make tuition payment seem like child’s play.
+The next generation that will be targets for your development and advancement efforts will be Generation X. If you thought getting them to pay tuition was difficult, or getting them involved in helping to support school activities, like your high school band booster program, was tough, getting them to donate to your school will make tuition payment seem like child’s play.

-The Great and Silent Generations are now becoming concerned with end of life issues.
+The Great and Silent Generations, as well as some Baby Boomers, are now becoming concerned with end of life issues.
 They can be approached with leaving a legacy to continue to fund your school through planned giving initiatives.
 Again, if you’re not doing this now, perhaps you’re uncomfortable with it, then now’s the time to find someone who is comfortable with it so your educational environment can continue to serve the generations of the future.